On the conditions for warping and breaking protoplanetary discs: Results

 The mass ratio of the binary is expected to affect the evolution of a misaligned disc because it is a key factor contributing to the precession torques.
 Fig.~\ref{fig:mass_ratio} shows snapshots of the tilt and warp amplitude profiles as the disc evolves.
 For $\mu=0.1$ the disc develops a gentle warp with the initial misalignment of $45^\circ$, at which the precession torque is maximum.
 The warp amplitude profiles show the warp wave propagating outwards through the disc.
 As expected, we see {\edit stronger warping effects} with a larger mass ratio (as found by \citealt{facchini2013}), {\edit with the discs around the $\mu=0.2$ and equal mass binaries exhibiting disc tearing}.\footnote{{\edit We note that an exact definition of when a disc breaks is somewhat subjective.
 A rigorous definition would correspond to the stability analysis of \cite{dogan2018}, i.e. that the disc warp amplitude undergoes exponential growth (as shown to occur in numerical simulations by \citealt{raj2021a}).
 However, it is useful to have a definition that doesn't depend on the time evolution of the disc warp.
 Here we deem a disc to have broken if there is a sharp (i.e. radial scale of order $H$) variation in the disc tilt or twist that results in a large warp amplitude, accompanied by a strong depression of the local surface density of the disc \citep{nixon2012apr}.}} {\edit These results are consistent with \cite{ballabio2021}.}

 The centre of the disc becomes twisted as well as tilted.
 When the disc breaks, the orientation of the outer disc remains unchanged from the initial conditions while the inner disc precesses independently.
 For the broken cases, the tilt and twist are largely constant outside the break compared to the case where the disc remains coherently warped (see Fig.~\ref{fig:mass_ratio}). {\edit For the $\mu=0.1$} model, the disc is beginning to evolve to a constant orientation.
-The disc is still twisted and tilted in the inner region but is evolving to a flat, untwisted structure.
+The inner region of this disc initially twists as well as tilts, launching the warp wave outwards, before evolving towards a flat, untwisted structure.

 It is clear that the disc with the {\edit $\mu=0.1$ binary (inclined by $45^\circ$) }remains stable: while the warp amplitude rises initially and shows a peak, over time this peak begins to decay and there is no clear sign of a break in the tilt or twist profiles.
 For the unstable discs with {\edit $\mu=0.2$ and $0.5$}, the warp amplitude increases rapidly and the disc breaks.
 For the stable disc, the location of the peak warp amplitude $\psi_{\rm{max}}$ moves steadily outwards.
 For the broken discs, $\psi_{\rm{max}}$ is located at the break and remains {\edit close to its initial} location.